Let’s find out whether guinea pigs eat hamster food.

 Additionally, guinea pigs are quite precocious and social; it is always best to own at least 2 guinea pigs because they tend to become lonely and depressed.

 However, having two males is not advisable as they become territorial and the stronger one may kill the weaker one.

 The best is to have 2-3 females that share the same space.

-Otherwise, they can start breeding when they are only 4-6 weeks old, so better to neuter either the male or the female or both.
+Otherwise, they can start breeding when they are only 4-6 weeks old, so better to keep them separated.

 The habitat that you will create for your guinea pig has to be indoors to protect the little one from predators and harsh weather.